 Super Mario Sunshine is where Mario perfected his movement.
-There are tons of ways to maneuver about a level in Super Mario Sunshine via flips, wall jumps, and of course, FLUDD.
+There are tons of ways to maneuver about a level in Super Mario Sunshine.

 Super Mario Galaxy took a step back from the freedom of open world levels to take players on a magical tour instead.
-Worlds are more linear, but the music, spectacle, and overall majesty of the game are on a completely different level from anything that came before it.
+The worlds are more linear, but the music, spectacle, and overall majesty of the game are on a completely different level from anything that came before it.

 If you love 3D platformers, there is no excuse for not having played any of these games yet!
-Especially now, you can play all three of them on one cartridge on the Nintendo Switch.
+Especially now you can play all three of them on the Nintendo Switch.

 12. Sackboy: A Big Adventure

-The game doesn’t feature anything too challenging but draws players in with the amazing graphics and decent enough gameplay.
+The game doesn’t feature anything too challenging but it draws players in with amazing graphics and fun, easy-going gameplay.

 The great thing about Spyro is that you are free to explore each level at your own pace.
-Unlike other games that have time limits pushing you towards the end goal as fast as possible, Spyro games are all about taking your time to explore and collect.
+Unlike other games that have time limits pushing you towards the end as fast as possible, Spyro games are all about taking your time to explore and find collectibles.

 11. Yooka-Laylee and the Impossible Lair

 The original Yooka-Laylee is more in-line with a traditional Spyro game.
-In Yooka-Laylee, you will travel across various worlds, collecting items, unlocking new abilities, and transforming into different forms.
+In Yooka-Laylee, you will travel across various worlds, collecting items, unlocking new abilities, and turning into different forms.

-However, Yooka-Laylee’s inherent need to act as a spiritual successor to Banjo-Kazooie holds it back.
-The game lacks any kind of real challenge, and the charm of the N64 titles is all but lost here.
+However, Yooka-Laylee’s inherent need to act as a spiritual successor to Banjo-Kazooie does hold it back somewhat.

-Yooka-Laylee and the Impossible Lair is a game built around uniquely challenging platforming challenges from beginning to end.
+Yooka-Laylee and the Impossible Lair is a game built around uniquely challenging platforming challenges.
 All of these culminate in the titular Impossible Lair, which players are actually free to tackle from the very start of the game.

 10. Okami HD

-Okami HD is one of the best adventure games on Switch.
-In this game, you play as a wolf and journey across various levels, and take on challenging boss fights.
+Okami HD is one of the most unique adventure games around.
+In this game, you play as a wolf and journey across various levels, taking on challenging boss fights.

-Now, Okami HD cranks up all these ideas to the max, and each world is even more amazing to explore.
+Okami HD cranks up all these ideas to the max, and each world feels even more amazing to explore.